multiversx/mx-deprecated-sdk-monorepo/erdpy/CLI.md

   {new,send,get}

 OPTIONS:
   -h, --help      show this help message and exit

 ----------------
 COMMANDS summary
 ----------------
-new                            Create a new transaction send                           Send a previously saved transaction get                            Get a transaction by hash
+new                            Create a new transaction send                           Send a previously saved transaction get                            Get a transaction

 ```
 ### Transactions.New